Have you ever asked yourself that question?

 Find a good church

 - Make sure it's one that teaches the Bible faithfully.
-You can find a church here.
+You can find a good church here.
+If none are in your area on that site, try this site instead.

 Share your faith with others